Senior Counsel, HuschBlackwell, LLP

 Research misconduct allegations can destroy a scientist's career and no case should be confronted without skilled legal representation to advise you and advocate for you.

 Initially governed entirely by the idiosyncratic rules of academic institutions where lawyers were shunned, government funded academic research is now subject to a dizzying array of institutional and government laws and regulations, including the federal criminal laws and the federal false claims act.
 Institutions and researchers who are accused of misconduct must navigate a complex world of employment law, government investigations, and educational rules and standards.
-False statements in grant applications can lead to personal financial liability to a scientist and there could be serious consequences to a researcher's academic standing and credentials.
+False statements in grant applications, grant progress reports, or scientific papers cited in grant applications can lead to personal financial liability and there could be serious consequences to a researcher's academic standing and credentials.
 The growing number of post publication reviews conducted by Journals and the specter of retractions and other 'public' disclosures have introduced another layer of complexity into the resolution of any case.
 In addition, the Government has undertaken a major review of any non-US funding and attention must be paid to non-US funding, including grant funding from China and overseas faculty appointments.
 Given the significant consequences of a misconduct proceeding, all scientists who are involved, whether as the accused, the complainant, or merely as a witness, are well advised to seek the assistance of independent counsel.

 Richard Goldstein is a recognized leader of the research misconduct bar.
 He has been involved in several high profile research misconduct cases and has represented scientists all across the United States.
-For over a decade, he has represented senior researchers, faculty, post-docs, and students charged with research misconduct.
-He also represents complainants, witnesses, and others who have been involved (sometimes involuntarily) in these cases.
+For close two decades, he has represented principal investigators, first and corresponding authors, senior researchers, tenured and nontenured faculty, post-docs, and students.
+He also represents complainants, whistleblowers, witnesses, and others who have been involved (sometimes involuntarily) in these cases.
+He also advises scientists in authorship disputes, publication issues, degree completion issues, debarment proceedings, degree revocation proceedings, disciplinary actions, grant reviews, and transitions to new institutions.
 In most every instance, the identity of his client is never disclosed publicly and many have continued with their careers in scientific research.
-He is often cited by prominent science blog as a legal expert in the field of research and scientific misconduct.
+He is sought out by the scientific press and general interest media as a legal expert in the field of research and scientific misconduct.

 Critical Successes